near/NEPs/0000-access-keys.md

 The function calls are restricted to the selected `receiver_id` and potentially restricted to a single `method_name`.
 Anything non-trivial can be done by the contract that receives this call, e.g. through `proxy` function.

-If we want to remove public keys from the account, we also need to add a new permission that allows unlimited access to the account.
+To remove public keys from the account, we added a new permission that full access to the account and not limited by the allowance.

-In the example above I used a field `full_access` to allow the unlimited access.
+#### How is `storage_usage` computed?

+If we use protobuf size to compute the `storage_usage` value, then protobuf might compress `u128` value and it would affect storage usage every time the `allowance` is modified.

+The best option would be is to change `storage_usage` only when the access key is created or removed.
+So that changes to the `allowance` value shouldn't change the `storage_usage` value.
+For this to work, we might need to update the storage computation formula for the access key, e.g. the one that ignores the compressed size of the `allowance` and instead just relies on the 16 bytes of `u128` size.
+Especially, because we currently don't use the proto size for the storage_usage for the account itself.

 # Drawbacks
 [drawbacks]: #drawbacks